Les modèles mathématiques de risque comme actes de parole / Mathematical risk models as speech acts

 (source : presentation at the Kedge conference “Debunking Economics and reconsider Finance”, 11/10/2017)

-I hypothesize that this speech act contains a specific representation of risk, based on coninuity.
-In my paper, I use a performativity-based approach to describe the concrete action of the financial Logos on financial practices: the framing of financial decision-making by risk modelling.
+I hypothesize that this speech act contains a specific representation of chance, based on continuity of stochastic processes.
+In my paper, I use a performativity-based approach to describe the concrete action of the financial Logos on financial practices: the framing of financial decision-making by mathematical risk modelling based on a specific representation of chance.
 I argue that it is not possible to think of a given financial practice and financial regulation without epistemologically and sociologically thinking of the contribution of the mathematical modelling to this practice and this regulation.

 - Firstly, the performance measurement of the manager, using some specific techniques such as Sharpe ratio, risk-adjusted CAPM-based analysis etc., searching for the detection of what is due to skill and what is due to luck.